 Disagreements Are Never a Bad Thing

 “An employee should never be afraid to disagree with their boss.
-Time and again, I’ve found myself impressed by the insights offered by my staff; insights which were they afraid to voice dissenting opinions, I’d never have heard.
+Time and again, I’ve found myself impressed by the insights offered by my staff; insights which were they afraid to voice dissenting opinions I’d never have heard.
 Disagreements can be a healthy thing and can actually help your business grow.” – STEVEN BUCHWALD Startup Lawyer and Founder of Buchwald & Associates

 Trust and Delegation Are Important

 Every boss is proud of their company and what they have accomplished.
 Some leaders might struggle to fully trust an employee in specific tasks, even though the boss knows in the back of their mind that the employee is capable of doing it.
-Good leaders strike a balance between giving employees room to breathe and breaking the ruler.
+Good leaders strike a balance between giving employees room to breathe and breaking the rule.
 Great employees can teach their bosses to let go and trust in their ability to get things done.

 Letting go and trusting the team to succeed can redirect the boss’s focus on more critical tasks to complete.

 “I am a natural at trusting, but when delegating, sometimes it is hard to allow another to do things their way.
-I have learned to trust the abilities of my team and know that though it might not be done my way, there is a multitude of ways to do it things well.” – JESSICA BAKER Founder and CEO from Aligned Signs
+I have learned to trust the abilities of my team and know that though it might not be done my way, there is a multitude of ways to do it things well.” – JESSICA BAKER Founder and CEO of Aligned Signs